 For an easy to follow EC and PH chart for hydroponic reservoirs, print or download these picture guides:

-Correct PH Levels for stages of growth
+Correct PH Levels for Cannabis Plants

 PH is vital to the nutritional intake of your plant.
 If the pH is out of range the plant can’t eat the elements it needs for growth.
 Measure the PH of your reservoir, or the run off after feeding your plants.
 (Make sure it is as the water is still flowing, out of the pots for best results).